Extrawelt04/IT-NK-Challange/README_BAK.md

 Use this [Java AES cipher](http://blog.axxg.de/java-aes-verschluesselung-mit-beispiel/)  to implement a simple encrypt / decrypt cli.
 The usage should be this (on the prompt): java -jar "app-name" "method" "String-to-process"

-- "app-name" is the name of the developed application
+- "app-name" is the name of the application
 - "method" can be:
   - "encrypt" for encrypting the given string
   - "decrypt" for decrypting the given string